dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

   12:     networks
   13:     programming languages
 ```
-Let’s return to our `findLinks` example.
-We’ve moved the link-extraction function `links.Extract` to its own package, since we’ll use it again in Chapter 8.
+Let's return to our `findLinks` example.
+We've moved the link-extraction function `links.Extract` to its own package, since we'll use it again in Chapter 8.
 We replaced the `visit` function with an anonymous function that appends to the `links` slice directly, and used `forEachNode` to handle the traversal.
 Since Extract needs only the `pre` function, it passes `nil` for the `post` argument.
 ```go
 // gopl/ch5/links
 // Package links provides a link-extraction function.